jtmorgan/geomo/README.md

 geomo
 =====

-Pygeoip wrappers for top recent editors to Wikimedia projects
+Get the top recent contributors to Wikimedia projects in a specified geography.